 Today, Limoncello is produced throughout Italy and is a popular Italian liqueur that is enjoyed both domestically and internationally.
 The production process for Limoncello is regulated by the Italian government, which requires that the liqueur be made with lemons grown in specific regions of Italy and that it meet certain quality standards.

-We recommend single servings because it will go flatter and as the ice melts in the pitcher, it waters down the drinks.
+We recommend single servings because the bubbles in the Prosecco and club soda will go flat, and as the ice melts in the pitcher, it waters down the drinks.

 - 2 ounces Limoncello